Faith is not competing with God's choice. Faith is how His choice becomes yours.

 Voices from the Tradition

-"I do not think I differ from any of my Hyper-Calvinistic brethren in what I believe, but I differ from them in what I dare to say."
+"I do not think I differ from any of my Hyper-Calvinistic brethren in what I do believe, but I differ from them in what they do not believe."

 "The will is carried along by a stronger power as a necessity; the will is restrained by the Divine power as a necessity; the will is drawn by the Divine power as a willing, consenting power.
 What the Divine will wills, the human will wills."